jaycordaro/WES207/README.md

 ## Quick Start
 1. Connect the Microcontroller, RF Front Board, PDM Board, and Audio DAC according to the instructions in the "components" section
+2. Copy the contents of the audio folder onto an SD card and insert it into the Teensy
-2. Install the Arduino IDE on your PC
+3. Install the Arduino IDE on your PC
-3. Install the Teensy plugin for the Arduino IDE: https://www.pjrc.com/teensy/td_download.html
+4. Install the Teensy plugin for the Arduino IDE: https://www.pjrc.com/teensy/td_download.html
-4. Open the audio_transceiver project from this repo in the IDE
+5. Open the audio_transceiver project from the teensy folder in the IDE
-5. Connect the Teensy board to the PC using a micro-USB cable
+6. Connect the Teensy board to the PC using a micro-USB cable
-6. Select the Teensy board from the drop down menu at the top of the Aruduino IDE
+7. Select the Teensy board from the drop down menu at the top of the Aruduino IDE
-7. Click the check mark button to flash the project to Teensy
+8. Click the check mark button to flash the project to Teensy
-8. Open the serial interface in by going to View > Serial monitor
+9. Open the serial interface in by going to View > Serial monitor
-9. Repeat the previous steps with a second set of components
+10. Repeat the previous steps with a second set of components
-10. In the serial monitor of one setup, send the "RX" command
+11. In the serial monitor of one setup, send the "RX" command
-11. In the serial monitor of the other setup, send the "TX" command and speak into the microphone connected to the PDM board.
+12. In the serial monitor of the other setup, send the "TX" command and speak into the microphone connected to the PDM board.
-12. After the recorded message is relayed to the other setup, the recorded audio will play automatically
+13. After the recorded message is relayed to the other setup, the recorded audio will play automatically